annbarseghyan/Face-Recognition-Project-UFAR/README.md

 Notebooks Direcotry contains the code of the project <br />
 Sample Images Directory contains the image prototypes <br />
-Model Directory contains the weights of trained models <br />
+Model Directory contains the weights of trained logistic regression, the weights of neural network had a higher size than supported by github<br />